Denatured alcohol

 Denatured alcohol is used as a solvent and as fuel for alcohol burners and camping stoves.
 Because of the diversity of industrial uses for denatured alcohol, hundreds of additives and denaturing methods have been used.
 The main additive usually is 10% methanol (methyl alcohol), hence the name methylated spirits.
 Other common additives include isopropyl alcohol, acetone, methyl ethyl ketone, and methyl isobutyl ketone.

-Denatured alcohol blends average 60 to 90% ethanol.

 Denaturing alcohol does not alter the ethanol molecule (chemically or structurally), unlike denaturation in biochemistry.
 Rather, the ethanol is mixed with other chemicals to form a foul-tasting, often toxic, solution.
 For many of these solutions, it is intentionally difficult to separate the components.

+In many countries denaturated alcohol is traditionally dyed with methyl violet or similar hue (crystal violet, methylene blue) dye for safety reasons.
+In Central and Eastern Europe (what are now) Czech Republic, Slovakia, Poland and others, this was mandatory during the communist era.

 Uses

 In many countries, sales of alcoholic beverages are heavily taxed for revenue and public health policy purposes (see Pigovian tax).
-In order to avoid paying beverage taxes on alcohol that is not meant to be consumed, the alcohol must be "denatured", or treated with added chemicals to make it unpalatable.
+In order to avoid requiring beverage taxes on alcohol that is not meant to be consumed, the alcohol is usually "denatured", or treated with added chemicals to make it unpalatable.
 Its composition is tightly defined by government regulations in countries that tax alcoholic beverages.
-Denatured alcohol is used identically to ethanol itself except for applications that involve fuel, surgical and laboratory stock.
+Denatured alcohol is used identically to ethanol itself but only for applications that involve fuel, surgical and laboratory stock.
 Pure ethanol is required for food and beverage applications and certain chemical reactions where the denaturant would interfere.
 In molecular biology, denatured ethanol should not be used for the precipitation of nucleic acids, since the additives may interfere with downstream applications.

 Denatured alcohol has no advantages for any purpose over normal ethanol; it is a public policy compromise.
 As denatured alcohol is sold without the often heavy taxes on alcohol suitable for consumption, it is a cheaper solution for most uses that do not involve drinking.
-If pure ethanol were made cheaply available for fuel, solvents, or medicinal purposes, it would likely be enjoyed as a drink by many people without payment of alcoholic beverage taxes.
+If pure ethanol were made cheaply available for fuel, solvents, or medicinal purposes, it could be used as a beverage without payment of alcohol tax.